Tractor Trailer Accident Lawyer

 Any time you are involved in a tractor trailer accident, there is the potential that you could be seriously hurt or that someone close to you could have been killed.
 If you are experiencing financial losses and mental suffering after your car accident, you have a strong motivation to get in touch with an experienced tractor trailer accident lawyer.
 They can help you document all of your losses and seek the maximum amount of compensation from all at-fault parties.

-Auger & Auger has 25-plus years of experience helping victims of tractor trailer accidents seek the compensation they need to move on with their lives.
+Auger & Auger Accident and Injury Lawyers have over 25 years of experience helping victims of tractor trailer accidents seek the compensation they need to move on with their lives.
 Call us today at 855-969-5624 or contact us online to schedule a free, no obligation consultation with one of our tractor trailer injury lawyers.

 Facts on Tractor Trailer Accidents

 A “tractor trailer” is a way to refer to a large truck configuration that consists of a heavy duty cab and a long trailer hitched to it.
 It is one of the most common modes of freight used to haul goods and other essential items throughout the country.

 There are over 27.5 million registered trailers total in the country, according to the U.S. Department of Transportation’s Bureau of Transportation Statistics.
 That includes 11.7 million registered commercial trailers, the kind commonly seen on semi trucks and various big rig setups.

 Separate statistics from the National Highway Transportation Safety Administration reveal that in 2017 around 121,000 tractor trailers and other large commercial vehicles were involved in injury-causing accidents that hurt around 170,000 people.